In a Nutshell

 The Marriott Bonvoy Business® American Express® Card comes with one complimentary rewards night each year at a participating hotel after your account anniversary (that would otherwise cost you up to 35,000 points to book).
 This rewards night can help make up for the $125 annual fee.

-New cardholders can earn three Free Night Awards (with a redemption value of up to 50,000 points each) after spending $6,000 on purchases during the first 6 months after opening the account.
+New cardholders can earn three Free Night Awards (with a redemption value of up to 50,000 points each) after spending $6,000 on purchases within the first 6 months of card membership.

 With the Marriott Bonvoy Business® American Express® Card, you’ll get complimentary Gold Elite status that can earn you extra points on hotel stays.